 If you are booking any kind of band and are expecting it to be loud enough for people to want to dance, we wouldn’t advise booking a venue with a sound limiter as they really do lower the tone.
 It is also difficult for us to give you our full attention as we may be constantly watching the traffic light meter on the wall to ensure we don’t trip the power.
 This will usually cut all the lights and sound in the room (a real vibe killer!) and in turn our amps and equipment from the mains which could cost hundreds and hundreds of pounds worth of damage.
 However, this is not an ideal world, and as more and more venues are installing these limiters due to council restrictions, we will consider playing, and have played at a multitude of venues with sound limiters.

 They vary hugely system to system so not all are as bad as each-other.
 You’ll just have to be prepared for quite a bit of drop in volume.

-Here are the venues we LOVE for live music:
+Here are a few of the venues we LOVE for live music:

 If we have agreed with you that you will provide technical and AV support for the band please see our tech riders, channel lists and stage plans below:

 12 Piece Band